How to ventilate a bathroom without windows

 Try a humidifier

-A humidifier will work well to keep a bathroom ventilated by sucking in all the humid air from the room and, in return, blowing dry air back into the area.
-Moisture build-up doesn’t stand a chance with a humidifier, making them a fantastic option for manyfamily bathrooms.
+A dehumidifier will work well to keep a bathroom ventilated by sucking in all the humid air from the room and, in return, blowing dry air back into the area.
+Moisture build-up doesn't stand a chance with a humidifier, making them a fantastic option for many family bathrooms.

-You will need to scale your new humidifier to the size of your bathroom.
-The larger the room, the bigger the humidifier required to do the job correctly.
+You will need to scale your new dehumidifier to the size of your bathroom.
+The larger the room, the bigger the dehumidifier required to do the job correctly.
 It will cost more to run the more you use it, so it might not always be viable for large families/households, but they perform brilliantly for a small, personal bathroom.